PhD, Florida State University, Winthrop-King Institute for French and Francophone Studies, Tallahassee,1999

 What is even more uncanny is that, despite the imaginary and symbolic ways in which I situate myself within French/francophone culture, the real (in Lacanian terms) also corrects my fantasy.
 It has been none the less through the study of the French language, literature, and culture that I have rediscovered my Brazilianness, my Frenchness, my Hispanicness, and, not least, my Americanness.

-1 Overshadowed by the history of the Portuguese colonization of Brazil, my hometown's French colonial past is as uncanny as the fact that French is my second "native" language.
+1 Overshadowed by the history of the Portuguese colonization of Brazil, my hometown's French colonial past is as uncanny as the fact that French is my first "native" language.
 As Freud suggests, most personal/national stories conceal something "other" (unheimlich) which ineluctably returns no matter how long it may have been kept "hidden" (heimlich); Sigmund Freud, "Das Unheimliche", in Imago, 5/6 (1919), 297–324.

 Major Teaching and Research Interests

-Besides teaching language and literature courses, I have regularly held a seminar on the question of the other in world literature, art, and cinema and a dyad on the concept of power and culture in the Middle Ages, whose most significant learning outcome lies in students understanding (1) the diversity of the global and local constituencies they will encounter in life and work situations and (2) the complexity of the questions that can unite them towards a common purpose.
+Besides teaching language and literature courses, I have regularly held a seminar on the question of the other in world literature, art, and cinema and a dyad on the concept of power and culture in the Middle Ages, whose most significant learning outcomes lie in students' understanding of (1) the diversity of the global and local constituencies they will encounter in life and work situations and (2) the complexity of the questions that can unite us towards a common purpose.

-I am particularly interested in literature, art, and cinema as representations of interstitial identities, especially in the context of text and paratext; image and text; author and reader; self and other; masculine and feminine; Black and White; colonial and postcolonial; the West and the Orient, the Atlantic and the Mediterranean, for example.
+I am particularly interested in literature, art, and cinema as representations of interstitial identities, especially in the context of text and paratext; image and text; author and reader; self and other; masculine and feminine; Black and White; and the colonial and the postcolonial; the West and the Orient, the Atlantic and the Mediterranean, for example.
 I am intrigued, on the one hand, by how text, art, film, myth, and culture construct and, at the same time, deconstruct our sense of identity in psychic, social, cultural, or spatial terms.
-On the other, I can understand how literature, art, and film mirror, tell, and retell the reality of what it means to exist in the in-between of diverse cultural, ethnic, racial, religious, and socio-economic contexts, accordingly informing us on how to negotiate our way through.
+On the other, I can understand how literature, art, and film mirror, tell, and retell the reality of what it means to exist in the in-between of diverse cultural, ethnic, racial, religious, and socioeconomic contexts, accordingly informing us on how to negotiate our way through.